Educational inequality in the United States: Educational inequalities

 Education at the K–12 level is important in setting students up for future success.
 However, in the United States, there are persisting inequalities in elementary, junior high, and high school that lead to many detrimental effects for low-income students of color.

+K-12 levels are primarily funded by state and local governments, with a small percentage of federal investment.
+The Department of Education is a key public organization that administers federal programs, reinforce civil rights laws on schools, and collects meaningful educational data around the United States.
+However, this organization is not responsible for curricula or funding policy, since these are state and district responsibilities.

 One indicator of inequality is that Black children are more likely to be placed in special education.
 Teachers are disproportionately identifying African-American students as having developmental disorders: Black students "are about 16% of the school-age population yet are 26% and 34% of children receiving services under the SED [serious emotional disturbances] and MMR [mild mental retardation] developmental delay categories."
 On the other hand, ADHD in Black children is more likely to go undiagnosed and, as a result, these students are often punished more severely than white students who have been recognized as having ADHD.
 One study shows that Black students with undiagnosed ADHD are seen as disruptive and more frequently removed from class, reducing their learning opportunities and increasing the chances they will end up in prison.

 More evidence of inequality is that resources allocation and quality of instruction are much worse for African-American, Native American, and Latino students when compared to their white counterparts.
 An analysis by the Stanford University School of Education found that there is a high concentration of minority students in schools that receive fewer resources like books, laboratories, and computers.
 In addition, these schools often have larger student-to-teacher ratios and instructors with fewer qualifications and less experience.
 Unqualified and inexperienced teachers are less likely to adapt to different learning methods and less likely to implement higher-order learning strategies that constitute quality education.
 Students who are placed in gifted education often receive better instruction; it was discovered that Black children were 54% less likely to be placed in one of these programs and "were three times more likely to be referred for the programs if their teacher was Black rather than white."

 According to multiple studies, African-American students are disadvantaged from the very beginning of elementary school.
 One survey reported that they have very high aspirations (much higher when compared to the white students) but usually face negative schooling experiences that discourage them.
 These disparities carry over into higher education and explain much of why many Black students choose not to pursue a degree.

 Furthermore, in a 2006–2007 study by the Institute of Education Sciences, statistics show that Black, Hispanic, poor, and near-poor students made up 10% of the population of total students who attended public schools that did not meet Adequate Yearly Progress (AYP) standards.